answersolutionsapps/runandread-android/README.md

 - **DataStore**: For preferences storage

 ## 📦 Dependencies
-[RunAndRead-Audiobook](https://github.com/sergenes/runandread-audiobook) is an open-source project aimed at generating high-quality text-to-speech (TTS) generated audiobooks using models like **Zyphra/Zonos**.
+[RunAndRead Audiobook](https://github.com/sergenes/runandread-audiobook) is an open-source project aimed at generating high-quality text-to-speech (TTS) audiobooks using models like **Zyphra/Zonos**.

-Run & Read supports MP3 audiobooks generated using the RANDR pipeline in this repository.
-[See instructions here](https://github.com/sergenes/runandread-audiobook/blob/main/RANDR.md).
+For instructions on generating your own audiobooks using the RANDR pipeline, see the [RANDR documentation](https://github.com/sergenes/runandread-audiobook/blob/main/RANDR.md).

 ## Contributing